Now, let’s take a look at our Family.

 not lots of education, not great jobs,

-you’re a little bit lower on the SCS scale that impacts
+you’re a little bit lower on the SES scale that impacts

 lot of different health and social outcomes.